 The EEC system is primarily made up of COTS parts.
 Reliability will be a key metric in selecting individual components.
 Where questions exist regarding the reliability of a component, extensive testing will be done to qualify it to ensure every part of the system is as reliable as practical.

-The glycol chiller is expected to be the primary component requiring regular maintenance.
+Additionally, every effort will be made to reduce the number of valves and other lower reliability components.
+Although the glycol chiller is not the responsibility of the EEC subsystem, it is expected to be the primary component requiring regular maintenance.
 Primary maintenance activities will include cleaning the heat exchanger, checking or remotely monitoring refrigerant pressure, and monitoring and refilling the glycol level at regular intervals.